rdrnt/tps-calls/README.md

 org=getorgfromowner
 ```

-3. In the `.env.development`, `.env.production`, make sure you have the following keys:
+3. In the `.env`, make sure you have the following keys:

 ```plain
 REACT_APP_MAPBOX_API_KEY